marcusoftnet/marcusoftnet.github.io/_posts/2007-10-01-send-mail-with-vbnet-and-get.md

 is using on there machine.

 In .NET 2.0 Microsoft has introduced some asynchronous stuff surrounding SMTP-mail sending, and some great SmtpExceptions.
-But i am not sure how it's working in reality (see [these links](http://www.google.se/search?hl=sv&sa=X&oi=spell&resnum=0&ct=result&cd=1&q=.net+2.0+SmtpFailedRecipientsException+occurred&spell=1)).
+But I am not sure how it's working in reality (see [these links](http://www.google.se/search?hl=sv&sa=X&oi=spell&resnum=0&ct=result&cd=1&q=.net+2.0+SmtpFailedRecipientsException+occurred&spell=1)).